A british brand use the fantastic work of the fire service as inspiration...

 - Presentation box includes instructions manual, 12 month internationally warranty and strap changing tool

-- Choice of additional British Fire Hose Rubber, Black Fitted Rubber or NATO straps
+- Choice of additional British Fire Hose Rubber, Black Fitted Rubber or Military Nylon straps

 The man behind the brand is Jonny Garrett.
 Since launching the brand Jonny has gone on to win Esquire Self-Made Entrepreneur of the Year 2018.